• Developer guide

 • s3:GetObject to retrieve objects from the S3 bucket.

-• s3:ListBucket (optional) to list the objects in the S3 bucket.
 This permission is not required to ingest from S3; however, Imply strongly recommends you include the permission because it makes viewing and selecting objects to ingest more straightforward.
 Note that s3:ListBucket is the name of the permission that allows a user to list the objects in a bucket.
 ListObjectsV2 is the name of the API call that lists the objects in a bucket.

-Example IAM policy
+Example IAM permissions policy

 The following example shows an IAM policy that can be attached to your IAM role.
 The policy grants the role the listed permissions for Polaris to view and obtain data from your S3 bucket.
 Replace S3 ARN with the ARN for your S3 resource—for example, arn:aws:s3:::bucket_name.